bryansplace/bryansplace.github.io/_posts/2024-08-13-sitesetup.md

 Error; Jekyll is undoutably very flexible but accordingly very complex..too complex.
 Once set up, new pages can just be added in.

+## Zettel notes

+I looked at various applications to create markdown notes and eventually settled on 'Zettel notes'

 ## Config

 The [config.yml file](https://github.com/bryansplace/bryansplace.github.io/blob/main/_config.yml)  controls Jekyll.
 Mine is just  one line at present.